esvdrah/esvdrah/README.md

 Full Stack Engineer
 -------------------

-A passionate full stack developer from Peru
+A passionate developer from Peru

 * 🌍  I'm based in Rioja, Peru
 * ✉️  You can contact me at [esvdrah@gmail.com](mailto:esvdrah@gmail.com)